ThomasMertes/seed7/src/read_me.txt

                              used under Linux/Unix/BSD it is ""
                              for them.
 Under Windows the value
                              ".exe" is used.

+  LINKED_PROGRAM_EXTENSION: The extension of the file produced by
+                            compiling and linking a program.
+                            Normally this is identical to the
+                            EXECUTABLE_FILE_EXTENSION, but in case
+                            of Emscripten this is independend from
+                            the EXECUTABLE_FILE_EXTENSION.

+  INTERPRETER_FOR_LINKED_PROGRAM: Defines an interpreter that is
+                                  used if compiler and linker
+                                  create a file that must be
+                                  interpreted.

   C_COMPILER: Contains the command to call the stand-alone C
               compiler and linker (Most IDEs provide also a